fionncarr/ml1/README.md

 - scikit-learn
 - scipy = 1.0.0
 - statsmodels
-- matplotlib

-These python dependancies can be installed via:
+Numpy and scipy can be installed via:

 pip:
 ```bash